codefellows-seattle-javascript-401d19/15-binary-trees/lab-catherine/README.md

 In this project, I built a RESTful (Hypertext Transfer Protocol) HTTP server using Express.
 This server handles GET, POST, PUT and DELETE requests/responses.
 This API uses MongoDB and Mongoose to write data to a db directory for persistence.
 The database is based on a "one-to-many" relationship where there are many forests and each forest has only one corresponding continent.

+### Big O

+Big O(n)
+recursive
+Memory: relative to the height of the binary tree (the height of this binary tree is 2 (at one)) Every time you traverse you are creating a stack frame  - worst case is n

 ### Build

 #### Server Module